mvolkmann/blog/src/webassembly.md

 This enables each language to use its own representation of the data types.

 WASM doesn't assume number values are signed.
-However, specific operations performed on them do.
+However, specific instructions performed on them do.
-For example, the operation to add two i64 signed values is `i64.add` and the for unsigned values is `i64.add_u`.
+For example, the instruction to add two i64 signed values is `i64.add` and the for unsigned values is `i64.add_u`.

 ## Implementing Directly